anirudhjoshi/pathogen_package_automater/readme.md

 ./build.sh
 ```

-Then copy paste the build in packaged to the root of your pathogen package.
+Then copy paste the build in packaged/ to the root of your vim-pathogen package.